Welcome to 30 Bays in 30 Days

 **SPECIAL OFFER FOR HERM BAYS**

 Trident Charter Company Ltd has very generously offered to support the event for a second year with a special rate of return ticket for anyone registered for 30baysin30days of £10 for adults (15 years +, normally £13) and £5 for children (4-14 inc, normally £6.50).
-Special fares are subject to departure and return on the same day only (ie no period returns) and only valid for one trip to Herm per person, between 1st-30th July 2017.
-Tickets can be purchased from the Trident ticket office on presentation of your 30bays swim cap (these will be handed out at the first group swim at Vazon on 1st July so if you are registered but unable to be there to collect please email email@example.com).
-Please be advised that Trident Charter Company Ltd has no obligation to offer you the special fare if you do not have your cap with you at the time of booking.
+Special fares are subject to departure and return on the same day only (ie no period returns) and only valid for one trip to Herm per person, between 1st-30th July.
+Tickets can be purchased from the Trident ticket office on proof of registration (either as a screen shot or print of confirmation email from Les Bourgs Hospice).
+Please be advised that Trident Charter Company Ltd has no obligation to offer you the special fare if you cannot provide this at time of booking.

 Please visit www.traveltrident.com for sailing times.

 WHEN IS BEST TO SWIM WHERE?